Your kids are more than ready for a fun-filled day tubing on the water.

 When shopping, look for features such as good optics, moisture barriers, good seals, anti-fog features and adjustable chin straps.

-My recommendation, which works for a wide range of people, is this simple pair of goggles by Speedo (check price on Amazon).
+My recommendation, which works for a wide range of people, is this simple pair of Speedo goggles (check price on Amazon).

 Tip: Goggles with adjustable straps don’t mean that one size fits both children and adults.
 It’s best to try them on and size them accordingly.
 You’ll likely want to have a variety of goggles on board: One pair for children, one for adolescents, one for adults, at least.